sofirij/UNB-STORE-V2/README.md

     ## Specifications for the login page
-        You provide your already registered 'username' and 'password' If the information is not valid the information is cleared and you are to re-enter the information else you are taken to the homepage
+        You provide your already registered 'username' and 'password' If the information is not valid the information is cleared and you are to re-enter the information else you are logged in and taken to the homepage